tumble-weed/myhelp/help.md

 (ipdb) interact
 file = __file__
 %edit $file
+# vim bookmark a line
+If you type ma , it will create bookmark on the current line at the current location with name a.
+For example, if you type `a , it will take you to the bookmark with name “a”. i.e It will take you to the place where the cursor is high-lighted in the above Fig 1.
+# nano syntax highlighting
+/usr/share/nano
+~/.nanorc
+# nano auto indent
+set autoindent
+# nano tab expansion
+set tabsize 4
+set tabstospaces
+# why do we start fast api with uvicorn
+# what is asgi and wsgi
 # bash cd only autocomplete directories
 # bash vim type auto complete, cycle through full filenames
 # python what does traceback do